memgraph/docs/products/memgraph/upcoming/tutorials/marvel-universe.md

 LIMIT 10;
 ```

-5) List the 10 most popular heroes in the MCU:
+5) List the 10 most popular heroes and most popular comic series in the MCU:

 Quickly, name the five most popular heroes in the MCU!
 Alright, how did your
 brain decide what to give as the answer?
 We're assuming that you have no clue,